laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture12.md

 Thursday 15 February 2018

+_scribed by Logan Spear and edited by the course staff_

 -----------------

 ## Topics

 In the previous lecture, we introduced [RNA-seq](https://en.wikipedia.org/wiki/RNA-Seq) and the quantification problem.
 In this lecture, we dive deeper into this problem -- in the case when we know the RNA transcripts beforehand -- and examine how we can solve it optimally under some simplicity assumptions.

 1.	<a href='#intro'>RNA-Seq quantification</a>
     -	<a href='#naive'>A naive approach</a>